 Objective 1.
 Prom note housing choice for all What are the main issues and challenges?
-The pressing need for new housing Affordability of homes in both urban and rural areas Providing the right homes for all accommodation needs, including for older people, as evidenced in the 2017 Housing Strategy Housing density Highly constrained District with 93% Green Belt and 60% AONB Which areas are affected?
+The pressing need for new housing Affordability of homes in both urban and rural areas Providing the right homes for all accommodation needs, including for older people Housing density Highly constrained District with 93% Green Belt and 60% AONB Which areas are affected?
 Urban areas - these areas are under significant pressure to deliver high density housing development.
 Rural areas - with virtually all rural areas subject to Green Belt designation, delivering new and much needed affordable housing and homes suitable for older people is a key challenge.
 Cross-boundary issues?
-Future housing pressures from London Housing pressures from elsewhere in the South East note well designed, safe places and safeguard and enhance the District's uality natural and built environments What are the main issues and challenges?
-Protecting the Green Belt and Areas of Outstanding Natural Beauty (AONB) Protecting the distinctive landscape character of the District Protecting biodiversity to ensure no net loss Encourage high quality design Conserve and enhance the District's heritage assets Which areas are affected?
+Future housing pressures from London Housing pressures from elsewhere in the South East note well designed, safe places and safeguard and enhance the District's Jality natural and built environments What are the main issues and challenges?
+Protecting the Green Belt Protecting the distinctive landscape character of the District Protecting biodiversity to ensure no net loss Encourage high quality design Conserve and enhance the District's heritage assets Which areas are affected?
 All areas Cross-boundary issues?
 Metropolitan Green Belt extends across neighbouring authorities Ashdown Forest - impact of development on European designated site Environmental and biodiversity issues do not follow administrative boundaries Objective 3: Supp ort a vibrant local economy both urban and rural What are the main issues and challenges?
 Provision of new employment land and premises Protection or improvement of existing employment land Strengthening the rural/visitor economy including accommodation Encouraging innovation and technology, including broadband Which areas are affected?
 All areas, both urban and rural Large employment sites Smaller employment sites especially in rural area Cross-boundary issues?
 Pressures and competition from adjoining areas and London